thephpleague/booboo/README.md

 ## Installation

 This library requires PHP 5.4 or later.
-It is not regularly tested against HHVM, but there is nothing in this package that should fail against HHVM.
-However, support is not guaranteed.
+One test is skipped against HHVM, but all others pass.
+BooBoo will support PHP 7 in a future release.

 It is recommended that you install this library using Composer.